The White Vault: Season 5

 The Documentarian continues her investigation into Mor's activities and the conspiracy related to the Guardians: she learns that the origins of the Guardians are unknown, but that they are humans or animals who turned into Guardians later on; they demand regular sacrifices, and if their demands or not met, natural disasters follow with many casualties.
-For reasons unknown, the members of Mor's family have never been attacked by the Guardians nor afflicted by the loss of sanity often caused by the Guardians or their artifacts, although this trait is only passed from women to their biological children.
+It's explained that the members of Mor's family have never been attacked by the Guardians nor afflicted by the loss of sanity often caused by the Guardians or their artifacts, although this trait is only passed from women to their biological children.
 With the death of Mor's other daughter, she reunited with The Documentarian to make her the heir to the family's legacy.

-Meanwhile, Casner and Guerrero, who are attempting to reach Outpost Fristed with Vuković, both confess to their sanity increasingly worsening, suffering frequent visual and auditive hallucinations.
+Meanwhile, Casner and Guerrero, who are attempting to reach Outpost Fristed with Vuković, both confess to their sanity worsening, suffering frequent visual and auditory hallucinations.
 The worsening natural disasters make travel near-impossible, but they are eventually able to reach Ny-Ålesund in Svalbard after being joined by Dr. Amelia Murray (Beth Eyre), an English oceanographer working in Svalbard for Sidja Grúp, and who seems inexplicably immune to the loss of sanity caused by the Guardians' natural forms and artifacts.
-In Ny-Ålesund, the team discovers the town slaughtered by monsters and filled with insane, murderous individuals, and takes refuge with the last group of sane survivors, including a Chinese scientist named Dr. Carter Duàn (Ewan Chung) and a Danish nurse named Nadine Teuling (Charlotte Norup), with the former injuring Murray before realizing that Casner's group is not hostile.
+In Ny-Ålesund, the team discovers the town slaughtered by monsters and filled with insane, murderous individuals, and takes refuge with the last group of sane survivors, including a Chinese scientist (Ewan Chung) and a Danish nurse (Charlotte Norup), with the former injuring Murray before realizing that Casner's group is not hostile.

-A devastated Documentarian makes contact with Casner; having learned that the only way to stop the global catastrophes was to sacrifice Casner to the Guardians of Svalbard, she reluctantly lies to him and tricks him into heading into the Vault so he can be killed by the Guardians.
+A devastated Documentarian makes contact with Casner; having learned that the only way to stop the global catastrophes was to sacrifice Casner to the Svalbard site, she reluctantly lies, tricking him into heading into the Vault so he can be killed.
 Casner, Guerrero, and Vuković use snowmobiles to reach Outpost Fristed, while the injured Murray stays behind.
 Murray places a phone call to an unidentified person called Valco, and laments that she was prevented from accompanying the group to Fristed, and also she was unable to "place the object" on Casner.
 Later, Þórirsson, now a full Guardian, peacefully invites Murray to leave the shelter behind and come with him.
-He claims that he intends to neither harm Murray nor turn her into a Guardian, and destroys an artifact in Murray's possession that had actually been sent by Sidja Grúp in an attempt to kill her, and reveals that the Guardians take part in the sacrifices in an effort to appease an even greater force.
+He claims that he intends to neither harm Murray nor turn her into a Guardian, and destroys an artifact in Murray's possession that had actually been sent by Sidja Grúp in an attempt to kill her, revealing that the Guardians take part in the sacrifices in an effort to appease an even greater force.
 Murray accepts the Guardian's invitation to leave everything behind and follow him to an unknown location for more answers.